avacore1337/OneLife/README.md

 Game should auto-save every 60 seconds, but it should be a checkbox to turn it off.

+### C - implement save-game presets

+Rust based game state presets that should be there for testing different things like rebirths, purchasing stuff etc.
+When save game upgrades are implemented this can possibly replaced by a repository of saved games.
+Loading such presets should be part of test/validation.

 ## Rust/Engine

 ### E - Implement protection against save game manipulation